 Testing procedures shall be conformed to ASTM D 4945.

-The shall ask the Contractor to provide surveying instrument to monitor the pile set after each strike.
+The Project Manager shall ask the Contractor to provide surveying instrument to monitor the pile set after each strike.

-After the dynamic testing measurements have been obtained and analysed and the report has been submitted, the shall provide instructions for the results.
+After the dynamic testing measurements have been obtained and analysed and the report has been submitted, the Project Manager shall provide instructions for the results.

 Load Test Report

-The Contractor shall submit a complete record of each pile test to the 24 hours after completion of the tests.
+The Contractor shall submit a complete record of each pile test to the Project Manager 24 hours after completion of the tests.
 Where appropriate, this report shall include: